huggingface/blog/codegemma.md

 Like the Gemma models, CodeGemma is compatible with `torch.compile()` for an important inference speedup.

+*Bonus*: We made a Colab notebook for you to try out the model at the touch of a button [here](https://github.com/Vaibhavs10/notebooks/blob/main/CodeGemma_colab.ipynb).

 To use CodeGemma with transformers, make sure to use the latest release:

 ```jsx